Is there any love for The Benny Hill show on this forum?

 He had no idea that it was missing until he posted it on Youtube - and it's still there to be watched.....

-With Benny Hill, Graham Stark, Ronnie Brody, Patricia Hayes.
-This timeless modern slapstick-format doesn't really have a plot, but is an irresistible rapid succession of independent short, comical scenes, mostly without any text, often using artificial speed enhancing in the countless chases...
+Benny Hill: With Benny Hill, Graham Stark, Patricia Hayes, Ronnie Brody.
+This timeless modern slapstick-format doesn't really have a plot, but is an irresistible rapid succession of independent short, comical scenes, mostly without any text, often using artificial speed enhancing in the...